Spine apparatus: Calcium signaling

 Synaptic activity triggers Ca2+ influx into dendritic spines via NMDA receptors and voltage-dependent calcium channels.
 Free Ca2+ ions are rapidly removed from the cytoplasm through Na+/Ca2+ exchangers in the plasma membrane and by sarco/endoplasmic reticulum Ca2+ ATPases (SERCA pumps) that mediate Ca2+ uptake into the smooth endoplasmic reticulum (sER).
 The spine apparatus, as a sub-compartment of the sER, has a large surface area and is thought to act as an efficient calcium buffer inside the spine (Figure 2).

 Recent studies have shown that the spine apparatus is also able to release Ca2+ through inositol trisphosphate receptors (IP3Rs) or ryanodine receptors (RyRs).
 The calcium-sensitive nature of IP3Rs and RyRs makes both receptors capable of regenerative calcium-induced calcium release (CICR).
 In dendritic shafts and spines of hippocampal neurons the presence of both RyRs and IP3Rs has been shown by immunostaining.
 Ca2+ release is triggered by glutamate release, activating Group I metabotropic glutamate receptors (mGluRs).
-The downstream signaling cascade leads to elevated IP3 levels inside the spine (Figure 2) which trigger Ca2+ release events only in those spines that contain sER.
+The downstream signaling cascade leads to elevated IP3 levels inside the spine (Figure 2) which trigger Ca2+ release events only in those spines that contain sER.Specifically, CICR activates RyR mostly located at the base of dendritic spines, while SERCA pumps are located in the spine head.
+This asymmetry organization of RyR versus SERCA leads to fast calcium signaling at the base of the dendritic spine, leading to SA calcium depletion.
+Calcium is finally refilled by ORAI-STIM1 mostly located in clusters in the spine head.
+The slow calcium influx through this store operated Calcium Entry (SOCE) prevents activation of the RyR triggered by fast synaptic inputs.